Why Hiking near Wisła in the Silesian Beskids Should Be High On Your Bucket List!

 There are cheaper places with no private bathrooms, but also more expensive ones in hotels offering higher standard and additional attractions like spa or massage.

-Check websites like nocowanie.pl or booking.com for options.
+Check websites like nocowanie.pl or booking.com (affiliate link) for options.

 There are also "gospodarstwo agro-turystyczne (agritourist farms)" - those often offer something a bit extra.